riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 ## Changes in pageview definition

 See also [pageview definition changes][pageview_defn].
-I don't think this is a big cause of pageview change.
+We don't think this is a big cause of pageview change.
 It's also not clear whether pageview definitions are applied retroactively.